Manecas1221212/romance/chapter_18.md

 They brought Andrew in next.

 Anna waited in her car across from the precinct, watching.
 Saw him arrive at 2 PM, looking devastated.
-Saw him leave three hours later, looking destroyed.

-He walked right past her car.
-Didn't see her.
-Didn't see anything.

-She drove home.
-Made dinner.
+She drove home, worked until 7pm and then made dinner.
 Set the table for two.

 When Andrew came home at eight, he stood in the doorway and stared at her like she was a stranger.